meckmeier/social-links-profile-main/README.md

 ### What I learned

 This project really benefited from EMMET!
 After putting in the html elements in my index.html, I started to build out the css file and emmet pretty much gave me the bulk of the code i needed.
 I do wonder how that works?
 But regardless, it went pretty fast.
+HOWEVER, I was tripped up again on getting the main container centered on the page.

 ### Continued development